felangel/bloc/docs/recipesfluttershowsnackbar.md

 Our `DataBloc` can have one of three different `DataStates`:

-- `Initial` - the initial state before any events are dispatched
+- `Initial` - the initial state before any events are added
 - `Loading` - the state of the bloc while it is asynchronously "fetching data"
 - `Success` - the state of the bloc when it has successfully "fetched data"